Your Unofficial Amazon Fire Tablet Manual

 Powering the device back on, you should find that the majority of issues are now resolved.

-Many issues on the Kindle Fire can be app related.
-As a result you should take a look at the settings for the app you suspect to be causing the problem.
+Many issues on the Amazon Fire can be app related.
+As a result, take a look at the settings for the app you suspect to be causing the problem.

 This is something you should first investigate by opening the app itself and checking the settings.
 If there are any options you think could be causing the problem, disable them.

-Should this result in no change, open Settings > More > Applications where you will be able to find the app in question (using the Filter by drop down menu) and check how much Storage it is using, the size of the app’s Cache, and any Defaults and Permissions.
+Should this result in no change, open Settings > Apps & Games where you will be able to find the app in question (using the Filter by drop down menu) and check how much Storage it is using, the size of the app’s Cache, and any Defaults and Permissions.

 To check for an immediate improvement in performance, use the Force Stop button.
-This usually has a good effect, but if things are still problematic afterwards then think about using the Clear Data, Clear Cache and Clear defaults buttons.
+This usually works, but if not, use the Clear Data, Clear Cache, and Clear defaults buttons.

 Failing success here, of course, you should Uninstall the app completely.

-Probably the most frustrating problems that you will encounter on your Kindle Fire will be related to syncing books and other data from the Amazon Cloud.
+Probably the most frustrating problem you’ll encounter on your tablet will be related to syncing content from the Amazon Cloud.

 These can manifest in different ways.
-For instance, if you have multiple Kindle devices — or you use a Kindle app on a smartphone — then problems returning to the correct page of a book can be attributed to this.
+For instance, if you have multiple Kindle devices — or you use a Kindle app on a smartphone — then problems might arise with finding page numbers.
 On the other hand, problems with missing pages are often down to the Kindle service the book’s author.
 In this situation, you can use the Report option on the book’s Kindle Store product listing.

-If you’ve taken steps to secure your device with a lock screen password, you will need to make sure that you don’t forget the code – otherwise your Kindle Fire will force you to restore the device to its default factory settings.
+Taken steps to secure your device with a lock screen password?
+Make sure that you don’t forget the code!
+Should this happen, your Amazon Fire will force you to restore the device to its default factory settings.

-In this event, your Kindle Fire will restart, delete all personal data and content and you will be unable to use it properly until you register again.
-Once this is done, you can begin downloading your favourite books from the Amazon Cloud.
+In this event, your Amazon Fire will restart, and delete all personal data and content.
+You’ll be unable to use it properly until you register again.
+Once this is done, you can begin downloading your favorite books from the Amazon Cloud.

 Should you still require a password to be set, try and use one that you won’t forget!

-Check out these excellent articles about Kindle Fire as well:
+Check out these excellent articles about Amazon Fire as well:

 - Hidden Kindle Features You Need To Know About

-- How To Prevent Updates On Your Rooted Kindle Fire
+- How To Prevent Updates On Your Rooted Amazon Fire

-- How To Deal With Post-Root Kindle Fire Syncing Issues
+- This is How To Deal With Post-Root Amazon Fire Syncing Issues

-- How To Make the Most of Your Kindle Fire’s 8GB Storage
+- How To Make the Most of Your Amazon Fire’s 8GB Storage